nikopartanen/alexandniko/registry.md

 ## Lahjarekisteri / Gift registry

+On mahdollista, että rekisteri tulee siirtymään jonnekin muualle. / It is possible that the registry will move somewhere else.

 Lahjaksi voi antaa myös rahaa, minkä lisäksi alla oleva lista on suuntaa-antava. / Cash is also appreciated as a gift, and the list is not definite.

 - ~~Laadukkaat kylpytakit / High quality bath robes~~